arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 This provides a general idea of how the Portenta Max Carrier will perform depending on the paired Portenta board.
 Each feature is explained in the following section after a quick guide covering how to properly interface the Portenta boards.

-### Using Portenta X8 with Linux

-### Using Portenta X8 with Arduino
-### Using Portenta H7 with Arduino
-### Using Portenta C33 with Arduino

 ## Hello World Carrier
 ### Hello World Using Linux
-A 'Hello World' example will be used to verify the Portenta Max Carrier is correctly operating with the paired Portenta X8.
-It will use an example to trigger the user-programmable LED connected to GPIO3.

-The user-programmable LED can be controlled using commands within the Portenta X8's shell.
-The following commands will help you set and control the GPIO3, which connects to the user-programmable LED.

 ### Hello World Using Arduino